 A quick and healthy alternative to your morning coffee shop treat.
 This vegan strawberry streusel loaf is made from a base of sprouted spelt flour and is low in refined sugar.
-Alternatively, if you don’t have fresh strawberries available, opt for frozen ones.
-However, you may need to extend the baking time by 10-15 minutes.

 It’s officially Spring!